alclary/Auth-Microservice/README.md

 # Auth-Microservice
 This application represents a small ZeroMQ-based authentication microservice.
 This tiny authentication server will listen on a socket bound to a given port number, for incoming messages contain simple JSON objects in the format `{"username": [username], "password": [password]}`.
 The JSON object received by the server will be validated against a JSON schema definition of that format.

 Assuming the provided object has know validation error, the given case-sensitive username will be checked against the server's connected DB.
 If a username match is found, the case-sensitive password will be checked against DB password record for the found user.
-If the match of both keys is successfull, a simple string message response of `valid` will be sent by the server.
+If the match of both keys is successful, a simple string message response of `valid` will be sent by the server.
 Should either of those matches fail, of the aforementioned data validation fail, a simple string message response of `invalid` will be sent by the server.
+Please see the `test_client.py` file in the repo for an example of the data validation in action.

 At this time, and as requested by my CS361 partner, the microservice supports a static JSON database, provided as a single file containing an array of JSON object records of users.
 See the `static_db.json` file in this repo for an example of the expected format.
 User objects may contain any number of keys, but they *must* contain a `username` and a `password` key.